jslinq/v1.0/README.md

 Initialize LINQ
 ===============
 In order to make use of LINQ, first we should cast raw object or JSON to a query able object collection.
-Let’s u see different types of  initializer with an examples.
+Let’s us see different types of  initializer with an examples.

 Example 1
 =========
-//Beginners example, probably it won’t really require explanation but for understanding of JSLINQ, will start from hear.
+//Beginners example, probably it won’t really require explanation but for understanding of JSLINQ, will start from here.

 // string to LINQ